google/turbinia/docs/developer/sre-doc.md

     *   Copy the rule file to the prometheus container by running `docker cp prometheus.rules.yml container_id:/etc/prometheus/prometheus.rules.yml`
-    *   SSH to the prometheus container `docker exec -ti container_id sh`and check if the rule file is correct by running
+    *   SSH to the prometheus container `docker exec -ti container_id sh`and check if the rule file is correct by running:
         *    `promtool check rules rule_file_path`
-    *   Finally to apply the rules, you need to send a`SIGHUP`signal to prometheus process by running
+    *   Finally to apply the rules, you need to send a`SIGHUP`signal to prometheus process by running:
         *   `killall -HUP prometheus`